jzkmath/MIDI-Stepper-Synth-V2/README.md

 This project is being performed at the Virginia Tech AMP Lab, and the project can be seen [HERE](https://sites.google.com/a/vt.edu/amp_lab/projects/stepper-synth-v2).

+Alternatively, you can view the PDF of this Project [HERE](https://drive.google.com/file/d/1lXkzFJX2dU3f6C9u_uYZjJ9Xq0Dem_aX/view?usp=sharing)

-**Please use the project page to see the BOM and all information on this project!!!**
+**Please use the project page or PDF to see the BOM and all information on this project!!!**

 Since MIDI uses a specific type of UART, the FPGA will take the serial data and convert it to parallel, as a 3 byte register.
 Once this is done, the message is decoded such that the stepper motors react accordingly.